working-group-two/engineering-blog/pages/faq.md

 {% include section-image.html img="faq.jpg" heading="FAQ" %}

+Operators usually have a lot of questions when they hear about our platform.
+We've collected the most frequent ones here, please read through them if you're interested in contacting us.

 ### What other partnerships do I need to put in place to work with you?

 It depends on who you are.
 If you are a MNO, you mainly need to give access to the host radio network, and we can reuse SIMs, roaming agreements etc. This depends somewhat on the setup, but in general this is true.